This Great Man.

 Gifted with one of the most magnificent voices ever to be heard, Linda Ronstadt knew how to use it, as well.
 A vibrant performer with great presence, as is well-documented in the above vids.
 Can’t fault her material, either; she covered the likes of Emitt Rhodes, Warren Zevon, and Buddy Holly, to name just a few.
 A remarkable vocalist.

-We have here a modest collection of four of the most brilliant, gifted vocalists ever: Peggy Lee, Chris Connor, Lulu, and Dusty Springfield.
+We have here a modest collection of some of the most brilliant, gifted vocalists ever: Peggy Lee, Chris Connor, Anita O’Day, Lulu, Billie Eilish, and Dusty Springfield.